 SECTION 8.
 EFFECT OF JUDGMENT OR ORDER.
-A judgment or order against a nonprofit association is not by itself a judgment or order against a member.
+A judgment or

+order against a nonprofit association is not by itself a judgment or order against a member or a person authorized to participate in the management of the affairs of the nonprofit association.

-1. This section is consistent with Restatement (Second) of Judgments, Section 61(2), which provides: "If under applicable law an unincorporated association is treated as a jural entity distinct from its members, a judgment for or against the association has the same effects with respect to the association and its members as a judgment for or against a corporation ...."
+1. This section is consistent with Restatement (Second) of Judgments, Section 61(2), which provides: "If under applicable law an unincorporated association is treated as a jural entity distinct from its members, a judgment for or against the association has the same effects with respect to the association and its members as a judgment for or against a corporation . . . ."

-2. Section 8 applies not only to judgments but also to orders, such as an award rendered in arbitration or an injunction.
+2. Section 8 applies not only to judgment but also to orders, such as an award rendered in arbitration or an injunction.